a14176/ERC721StarTokenDapp/README.md

 npm uninstall -g truffle
 # Install
 npm install -g truffle
-# Specify a particular version
+# OR Specify a particular version
 npm install -g truffle@5.0.2
 # Verify the version
 truffle version
 ```

-2. **Metamask: 5.3.1** - If you need to update Metamask just delete your Metamask extension and install it again.
+2. **Metamask: ** - If you need to update Metamask just delete your Metamask extension and install it again.

 3. [Ganache](https://www.trufflesuite.com/ganache) - Make sure that your Ganache and Truffle configuration file have the same port.